freedompraise/ProjectSpark/projectSpark-frontend/README.md

 ## ProjectSpark Frontend

-Project Spark Frontend is the web interface for the idea sharing and collaboration platform powered by the Project Spark API.
-It is built using Next.js, a popular React framework, providing a modern and efficient development environment for frontend development.
+**Project Spark Frontend** is the web interface for the idea sharing and collaboration platform powered by the Project Spark API.
+It is built using *Next.js*, a popular React framework, providing a modern and efficient development environment for frontend development.

 ### Frontend Structure

-The frontend of ProjectSpark is built using Next.js, a popular React framework.
+The frontend of *ProjectSpark* is built using *Next.js*, a popular React framework.

 ### Explanation of the Structure